Without Prejudice

 Quotes from interviews:

--"It always seemed to me that the opposition was disunited, and they did not have a unified plan of action"
+-"It always seemed to me the opposition was divided, and lacked a unified plan of action"

 Why did many not believe in the success of the opposition even before the war?